 Dining is another attractive pursuit with the AmaSonata offering a good variety of fine dining menus for lunch and dinner with a guide to healthier options.
 Local and regional dishes are integrated into daily choices with some themed events to add a little theatre to the experience.
 The Chef’s Table boutique restaurant offers a taster menu, all complemented with wine recommendations.
 The waiters, as with most of the crew are eager to serve, some with distinguishable personalities, all with an appetite for high standards.
 Post dinner, the entertainment takes to the floor with renditions from a West End singer, melodies on the piano, costumed operatta and jiving into the early hours, offering music for all palettes.

-On board, the atmosphere is convivial and with 160 AmaSonata passengers it’s easy to forge friendships in a short time.
+On board, the atmosphere is convivial.
+It’s easy to forge friendships in a short time.
 Conversation centres around cultural experiences ashore while wellness activities draw individuals together, motivating and sharing achievements.
 Dotted with miniature orange trees and table orchids, the AmaSonata is tastefully decorated and contemporary in style.

-Family-owned, AmaWaterways is headquartered in, California with offices in Switzerland and the U.K. Itprovides river cruise holidays on 19 ships, sailing along the waterways of Europe, Africa and Southeast Asia.
+Family-owned, AmaWaterways is headquartered in, California with offices in Switzerland and the U.K. It provides river cruise holidays on 19 ships, sailing along the waterways of Europe, Africa and Southeast Asia with more planned.